 B-Schools like Harvard do offer it as a serious educational qualification, but for those of us on the field, we know that marketing is more of an art than an exact science.

 So as is true for learning any form of art, we should start our journey by observing brands and senior professionals for inspiration.
 The more campaigns, content, and ads we study, the better our creative judgment becomes.

 Sure, it can be a little intimidating to see such brilliance at first because it can sow doubts about your own capability or talent.
 But honestly, it just takes a few years of patience in accumulating thousands of references and techniques.

 Soon, you’ll not only start thinking along the same lines but also come up with better, bolder ideas seemingly out of nowhere!
 Maybe that’s when you’ll realize that this is how your seniors learned the trade, too…

-For starters, you’ve got traditional sources like industry blogs, aggregators on IG (eg. M.O.M or Social Samosa), and a buffet of YouTube channels.
+For starters, you’ve got traditional sources like industry blogs, social content aggregators (e.g. Mad Over Marketing or Social Samosa), or YouTube channels.
 But these can only teach you so much.
-Someday, you’ll get bored or run out of stuff to learn on those channels.
+Someday, you’ll get bored or run out of stuff to learn.

 Not a problem!
 You can expand your horizons by turning to these underrated but equally rich sources for high-quality marketing inspiration.
 Save this list and send it to your friends!